Religious NaturalismTaking Nature to Heart

 Tracing back to ancient hunting rituals and gatherings in sacred groves, encounters with nature have long been parts of religions.
-Attention to nature was rekindled in the 1800s (described and inspired, in part, by Ralph Waldo Emerson, Henry David Thoreau, and John Muir), More recently, Donald Crosby, Mike Comins, and others have described aspects of religion that can be based in nature.
+Attention to nature was rekindled in the 1800s (described and inspired, in part, by Ralph Waldo Emerson, Henry David Thoreau, and John Muir).
+More recently, Donald Crosby, Mike Comins, and others have described aspects of religion that can be based in nature and an approach called “forest bathing” is increasingly being recognized as contributing to physical as well as psychic well-being.

 Encounters with nature can also prompt a sense of connection and belonging, and at times can provide types of satisfaction or comfort that may not be available in social life.